mksaraf/kubernetes-lab-tutorial/content/apiserver.md

 }
 ```

-CRD will allow users to create any number of instances of the custom resource.
+Custom resource descriptors will allow users to create any number of instances of the custom resource.
 For example, create a new website as in the following ``website.yaml`` descriptor file

 ```
 apiVersion: "kubeo.noverit.com/v1"